pronenewbits/Embedded_EKF_Library/README.md

 # Closing Remark
-The matrix.h library's code documentation is still in Indonesian, and I plan to translate it into English soon (stay tuned!).
-In the meantime, it will be nice if you can test & validate my result or inform me if there are some bugs you encounter along the way! (or if you notice some grammar error in the documentation).
+I hope you can test & validate my result or inform me if there are some bugs / mathematical error you encounter along the way! (or if you notice some grammar error in the documentation).

 I published the code under CC0 license, effectively placed the code on public domain.
 But it will be great if you can tell me if you use the code, for what/why.
 That means a lot to me and give me motivation to expand the work (⌒▽⌒)